ramnayudu/MoviesMicroService/README.md

 Steps
 1.Run the Backend MoviesMicroService  separately

-2.Run the frontend folder separately (npm install -> npm run start)
+2.Run the frontend folder separately (npm install -> npm run start) (no need to run the bakend as i used deployed urls of APIM )

+3. Seacrh and Filter option are there on top of the screen

 Note:
 1. Used Azure Functions, Azure APIM, Azure Cosmos DB as infra resources